 In early April we worried that #3 might not make it because he was so small and his oldest sibling bopped him on the head whenever his parents brought in food.
 But #3 proved to be a tough little bird who could “elbow” his siblings out of the way and get his share first.

 As they grew we figured out that #3 is smallest because he’s male and his siblings are female.
 This gave him First Flight advantage because he’s more maneuverable than his bigger, heavier sisters.

 Yesterday at the Eagle Watch, Dana Nesiti was ready with his camera in case one of the eaglets flew.
 At 1:20pm a young eagle went airborne and Dana captured it all.

 The juvenile’s first landing was on the ground (uh oh!) but he got up and flew again, this time right past his mother.
 Great shot, Dana!

 Congratulations, #3!
 And thank you, Dana Nesiti, for sharing your photos!

 See more of the first flight and great eagle photos at Eagles of Hays PA.

 Visit the Hays Eagle Watch today and see the eagles in person.
-Click here for directions and here for the weekend-only parking map.
+Click here for directions.

 (photos by Dana Nesiti, Eagles of Hays PA)